 Jim’s seems to have had a rapport with flowers his whole life.
 His mother told him that at the age of two, he was excited when his father brought home an Easter lily.
 Jim now has a beautiful garden that he tends with the help of his wife Amelia (who runs the civic gardens around town for our club).
 Amelia and Jim have a beautiful home on Mill Pond in Eastman with lots of land leading to the pond.
 Jim’s philosophy is to minimally help his flowers and plants with water and good soil but leaves them fairly wild.
 Pretty daisies, buttercups, lupine, buckleberry and clover cover their backyard.
 Gorgeous deep purple Johnny Jump Ups have popped up unbidden along the steep rocky path on the side of their house.
 Jim told me that if that’s where they want to be, he won’t move them.
 He’s just careful where he steps.

 While I was in Jim’s yard recently, there was a lilac bush in full bloom as well as flowers everywhere.
-What an idyllic spot to sit on their double swing amid the flowers, watch the baby ducks and geese follow their parents around the pond, and reminisce about wonderful times.
+What an idyllic spot to sit on their double swing amid the flowers, watch the ducklings and goslings follow their parents around the pond, and reminisce about wonderful times.
 Happy Birthday Jim